gem-pasteur/macsyfinder/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Txsscan's documentation!
+Welcome to TXSScan's documentation!
 ===================================

-Contents:

-  Txsscan is a program aiming at detecting protein secretion systems in diderm bacteria (T1SS-T6SS), using Hmmer to perform homologs searches with provided proteic profiles.
+  TXSScan is a program inlucding a framework to model and detect macromolecular systems.
+It has been applied to the detection of protein secretion systems and related appendages in diderm bacteria (T1SS-T6SS), using Hmmer to perform homologs searches with provided proteic profiles.
-  Criteria for system detection includes gene quorum, and genomic colocalization.
+  Criteria for system detection includes *component content (quorum)*, and *genomic co-localization*.
 These criteria can be tuned by the user.

-  Its flexible architecture also allows the user :
+  Its flexible architecture allows the user to describe its own system for detection purpose by:
-    - to provide its own profiles for a new system,
+    - providing its *own profiles* for a new system,
-    - to define its own decision rules for system inference.
+    - defining its *own decision rules* for system inference in our dedicated XML grammar.

-System overview
+TXSScan implementation overview
 ===============

 The objects Systems, Gene, Profile must be created via their respective factory.
 This allows to have only one object System, Gene or Profile for a given name.